 - Capital Region Fine Particulate Matter Science Report

 Supporting documents, such as the Capital Region Fine Particulate Matter Science Report were used in the development of the Response.
-The following documents provide an of the Response; explain particulate matter in the Edmonton area, and the process used to develop the Response.
+The following documents provide the Response, explain particulate matter in the Edmonton area, and the process used to develop the Response.